auxfix/hacker_news/README.md

 ### hosting :globe_with_meridians:

 **Hacker News** app is a production-ready deployment solution.
 It is hosted as a static site on the **AWS S3** bucket and distributed via **Cloud Front** for the better loading speed across the globe.
-The connection is encrypted with SSL, so it will be safe to transfer user data if some account/user functionality will be implemented in the future.
+The connection is encrypted with **SSL**, so it will be safe to transfer user data if some account/user functionality will be implemented in the future.